 An example of bias in performance management:

 Sally is a logistics manager and has two people as direct reports.
-She also has 6 other people who ask her for guidance because she is considered the company expert.
-This is due to her accumulated experience and knowledge over the years.
+She also has 6 other people who ask Sally for guidance.
+She is considered the company expert.
+She has a lot of experience and many years of accumulated knowledge.

 The Director of the company, Peter, is frustrated with her.
 He does not understand why she is not doing some of the things he has asked her to.
 Especially as he hired support staff for her.